npatsiatzis/barrel_shifter/docs/VerifPlan.md

-   The verification plan provides a definition of the testbench, verification properties, test environment, coverage sequences, application of test cases, and verification approaches for the UART design as specified in the requirement specification number barrel_shufter_req_001(Specification.md).
+   The verification plan provides a definition of the testbench, verification properties, test environment, coverage sequences, application of test cases, and verification approaches for the barrel shifter design as specified in the requirement specification number barrel_shufter_req_001(Specification.md).
    The goals of this plan is not only to provide an outline on how the component will be tested, but also to provide a strawman document that can be scrutinized